CubiCasa/cubicasa-ios-sdk-example-project/README.md

 end
 ```
 Replace `YourTarget` with the name of your build target.
 Run `pod install`.

-Note: previous versions of the SDK required the line `target.deployment_target = '13.0'` to force the deployment target of the SDK's dependencies to iOS 13.0.
-Starting at version 2.5.0, the SDK supports deployment targets down to iOS 11.0 and this line should no longer be used in the Podfile.

 ### Distribution to App Store Connect
 Starting from Xcode 13, Apple has included an option to automatically "Manage Version and Build Number" when distributing your app to App Store Connect.